Bitfinex Review

 Trustpilot Reviews

-Common complaints I found include:
+Common complaints in user reviews include:

 - "Support tickets go unanswered for days" - Customer service response times appear to be a significant pain point